t4d-gmbh/Weekend-Out/README.md

 - Keep the suggested branch name as is, and checkout the newly created branch on your device.

-- Create a new markdown file for Carol's drone list and add the items she mentionned in her comment.
+- Create a new markdown file for Carol's drone list and add the items she mentioned in her comment.

 - Once you’ve made your changes, push them to the remote repository.

 ### 3. Create a Pull Request

-Now that you've implemented the requested feature and pushed your branch back to the remote repository, you can create a pull request to fromally propose merging your feature branch into `main`.
+Now that you've implemented the requested feature and pushed your branch back to the remote repository, you can create a pull request to formally propose merging your feature branch into `main`.

 - Go back to your `Weekend-Out` Repository on **GitHub**.
 You should see a notification bar prompting you to open a Pull Request.
 If you don't see it, click on "Pull requests" and then "New pull request".

 - Assign yourself to the Pull Request, and go ahead and create it.

 - You will be redirected to your pull request's details.
-For now, ignore the "Checks", but take a look at the "Commits" and "Files changed" tabs.
+For now, ignore the "Checks", but take a look at the tabs "Commits" and "Files changed".

 ### 4. Merging the Feature Branch into Main

-If you are satisfied with you edits, you can consider merging your feature branch into the healthy reference `main`.
+If you are satisfied with your edits, you can consider merging your feature branch into the healthy reference `main`.

 - Remember, it's your responsability to ensure the changes you introduce are compatible with the `main` branch at the time of merging - not based on a prior state!